frovedis/frovedis/doc/tutorial/tutorial.md

 `std::vector<std::string>`.

 Here, we assume that the columns are separated by comma.
-If you want to use a different separater, you can use `make_dftabke_loadtext_sep` and specify the separater as the last argument of it.
+If you want to use a different separater, you can specify the separater as the extra argument of it.

 In addition, if the first line of the file is the name of the columns, you can remove the column name argument; the function treats the first